 Donald Healey had to arrive at the painful conclusion that the headlamps would need to be placed in a fixed position.

 The “ Frog Eye” look also played a significant part in the Sprites less than perfect aerodynamics, a fact that the public seemed ready to forgive, on account of the car’s unmistakable appearance, which when added to the car’s first-class performance and handling, made for a winning package.

-In three years, up until 1961 close to fifty thousand 'Frog Eye' Sprites were produced and sold, until the launch of a restyled Mk II was launched, this time without the “ bug eyes” was released at the same time as a near-identical MG Midget.
+>In the three years, till 1961,close to fifty thousand 'Frog Eye' Sprites were produced , sellling fast until the launch of a much restyled Mk II , this time without the “ bug eyes” was released at the same time as a near-identical MG Midget.